Global meteoric water line

 Global meteoric water line.
 Data are global annual average ^{18}O and ^{2}H values from precipitation monitored at IAEA network stations distributed globally (n=420).

 The Global Meteoric Water Line (GMWL) describes the global annual average relationship between hydrogen and oxygen isotope (oxygen-18 [^{18}O] and deuterium [^{2}H]) ratios in natural meteoric waters.
-The GMWL was first developed in 1961 by Harmon Craig, and has subsequently been widely used to track water masses in environmental geochemistry and hydrogeology.
+The GMWL was first developed in 1961 by the American geochemist Harmon Craig and has subsequently been widely used to track water masses in environmental geochemistry and hydrogeology.

 Development and definition of GMWL

 When working on the global annual average isotopic composition of ^{18}O and ^{2}H in meteoric water, geochemist Harmon Craig observed a correlation between these two isotopes, and subsequently developed and defined the equation for GMWL: